elemental-lf/benji/docs/source/backup.rst

    Fortunately the format matches exactly the output of ``rbd diff … --format=json``.
-In this case it will only read blocks hinted at by the *hints file*, checksum each block and look the checksum up in the *metadata backend*.
+In this case it will only read blocks hinted at by the *hints file*, checksum each block and look the checksum up in the database backend.
 If it is found (which may rarely happen for file copies or when blocks are all zeros), only a reference to the existing block will be stored.
 Otherwise the block is written to the *data backend*.
    The hints file is passed via the  ``-r`` or ``--rbd`` option to